fscheck/FsCheck/FsCheck Release Notes.md

 * Allow shrinking private unions. (by Sander van Dijk)

+* Limit total number of shrink attempts to 5000, to avoid infinite loops in general, and in particular if an argument is mutated in the test.

 ### 2.15.2 - 15 Arpil 2021

 * Enabled FsCheck.Xunit's `PropertiesAttribute` to work at assembly level. (by Laurence King)